polkadot-js/docs/docs/substrate/constants.md

 ### maxVotes: `u32`
 - **interface**: `api.consts.democracy.maxVotes`
 - **summary**:   The maximum number of votes for an account.

+  Also used to compute weight, an overly big value can lead to extrinsic with very big weight: see `delegate` for instance.

 ### minimumDeposit: `BalanceOf`
 - **interface**: `api.consts.democracy.minimumDeposit`